terminusdb/katacoda-scenarios/terminus-quickstart/step1.md

 ### Show terminus-container usage

-Verify the script is present by showings it usage
+Verify the script is present by showing its usage

 `./terminus-container`{{execute}}